 Duke Energy’s regulated utility operations cover large parts of North Carolina, South Carolina, Florida, Indiana, Ohio, and Kentucky.
 It’s important to know that in some states like Ohio, you can choose a retail electric providers (REPs) in a competitive market, but Duke operates primarily in regulated markets, meaning you purchase electricity directly from Duke rather than choosing from competing suppliers.

-- North Carolina and South Carolina: Duke Energy Carolinas and Duke Energy Progress serve most of these two states, making them the dominant electric utility provider.
+- North Carolina and South Carolina (electric): Duke Energy Carolinas and Duke Energy Progress serve most of these two states, making them the dominant electric utility provider.
 They supply power to both large metro areas like Charlotte, Raleigh, Durham, and Greenville as well as rural communities.

-- Florida: Through Duke Energy Florida, the company provides electric service across central and northern Florida, including areas like St. Petersburg, Clearwater, and parts of Orlando and the Gulf Coast.
+- Florida (electric): Through Duke Energy Florida, the company provides electric service across central and northern Florida, including areas like St. Petersburg, Clearwater, and parts of Orlando and the Gulf Coast.

-- Indiana: Duke Energy Indiana supplies electricity to central and southern parts of the state, including cities like Bloomington, Terre Haute, and Plainfield.
+- Indiana (electric): Duke Energy Indiana supplies electricity to central and southern parts of the state, including cities like Bloomington, Terre Haute, and Plainfield.

-- Ohio: Duke Energy Ohio serves both electricity and natural gas customers, mostly in the Cincinnati metro area and surrounding southwest Ohio counties.
+- Ohio (electric and natural gas): Duke Energy Ohio serves both electricity and natural gas customers, mostly in the Cincinnati metro area and surrounding southwest Ohio counties.
 Importantly, electricity and natural gas supply are both deregulated here, giving customers the option to choose a REP or gas supplier for the supply portion.

-- Kentucky: Duke Energy Kentucky covers electric and natural gas customers mainly in northern Kentucky, across counties like Boone, Kenton, and Campbell, right across the river from Cincinnati.
-Similar to Ohio, customers here can shop for alternative suppliers.
+- Kentucky (electric and natural gas): Duke Energy Kentucky covers electric and natural gas customers mainly in northern Kentucky, across counties like Boone, Kenton, and Campbell, right across the river from Cincinnati.
+Cities include Covington, Florence, and Newport.

 Types of Energy Duke Supplies